Alternate Blood Hunter

 Sinister Rites

-Wherever creatures of darkness prowl, so do warriors who stand against them.
+Wherever creatures of the darkness prowl, there are warriors who stand against them.
 Many Orders of Blood Hunters can trace their lineage back to ancient days.
-The blood magic they use is older than the divine magic of Clerics and is a legacy of dark times when mortals were left to fend for themselves.
-Though their blood magic is grim in nature and unsettling in practice, many Blood Hunters place a great deal of pride in the elder traditions, rituals, and rites of their Occult Order.
+The blood magic they use is older than the divine magic of Clerics, and it serves as the legacy of dark times when mortals were forced to fend for themselves.
+Though their blood magic is unsettling and grim in nature, many Blood Hunters place a great deal of pride in the ancient traditions, rituals, and rites of their Occult Order.

 Creating Your Blood Hunter